-Fishing for butterfly peacock is usually best from March through May, but they are caught consistently throughout the year.
-Butterfly peacock feed only during daylight and normally close to shore, although schooling peacocks will sometimes feed aggressively in open water.
-Largemouth bass fishing tends to be best during the winter when the water cools, and early in the morning, evenings, and even at night during the summer.
+Tamiami Canal Fishing for butterfly peacock is usually best from March through May, but they are caught consistently throughout the year.
+Butterfly peacock feeds only during daylight and normally close to shore, although schooling peacocks will sometimes feed aggressively in open water.
+Tamiami canal largemouth bass fishing tends to be best during the winter when the water cools, and early in the morning, evenings, and even at night during the summer.

-Butterfly peacock are more likely to be caught using live fish for bait than are largemouth bass, which make them an excellent fish for younger anglers, as well as those just learning to bass fish.
-Live fish such as small golden shiners purchased at local tackle shops, are the best overall bait for both butterfly peacock and largemouth bass.
+Butterfly peacock is more likely to be caught using live fish for bait than are largemouth bass, which makes them an excellent fish for younger anglers, as well as those just learning to bass fish.
+Live fish such as small golden shiners purchased at local tackle shops are the best overall bait for both butterfly peacock and largemouth bass.
 It is illegal to use goldfish or any other non-native fish for bait, except those legally caught from and immediately used in the same canal.
-For those who enjoy fishing with artificial lures, just about any fast moving minnow imitating plug or fly can be used to entice a peacock.
+For those who enjoy fishing with artificial lures, just about any fast-moving minnow imitating plug or fly can be used to entice a peacock.

 Early in the morning look for tarpon rolling at the surface, especially in the area just east of Red Road.
 Snook can be found throughout the canal system but tend to concentrate along vegetated shorelines and under bridges close to lake areas.
 Another species anglers might catch resembles a walleye; this fish is the brackish water bigmouth sleeper which is a long, cylindrical fish with many small sharp teeth.

-Our fishing guides are hand picked from the best in the area, so you don’t have to.
-They have fished these canals in Florida for more year then any of fishing guide service in the state.
-No less then 20 years combined experience at catch trophy peacock bass for our clients.
-During this time our team have developed there skills and experience necessary to provide you with that fishing trip of a life time not matter what the conditions are.
+Our fishing guides are handpicked from the best in the area, so you don’t have to.
+They have fished these Tamiami canals in Florida for more years than any fishing guide service in the state.
+No less than 20 years of combined experience at catch trophy peacock bass for our clients.
+During this time our team has developed there skills and experience necessary to provide you with that fishing trip of a lifetime no matter what the conditions are.
 In order to insure your trip will be a safe and memorable trip, all of our guides are insured and US Coast Guard licensed captains.

-Not only will you fish with a professional guide, all of our trips include: Fully equipped Bass boats, fuel and tackle.
+Not only will you fish with a professional guide, all of our Tamiami canal trips include Fully equipped Bass boats, fuel, and tackle.
 Everything you need for that trip you’ve been waiting for.
-The only thing you will need to have is a Florida fis
+The only thing you will need to have is a Florida fishing license.

 To reach the boat ramp, take the Turnpike Extension or I-95 to Hwy 836 (Dolphin Expressway).
 Take Hwy 836 east from the Turnpike or west from I-95 to Red Road (NW 57th Avenue).
 Go south on Red Road about 0.5 miles to NW 7th Street, east (left) 0.6 miles to NW 51st Avenue, and Antonio Maceo Park is on the left side just before NW 51st Avenue.